-The Consultant shall be home-based, in Grenada and deliver the following results: -
+The Gender Responsive Budgeting Expert shall deliver the following results:

 The Consultant will work under the overall supervision of the UN Women MCO-Caribbean Representative, with direct reporting to UN Women Programme Officer – Humanitarian, Climate Change and Disaster Risk Resilience.

 - Stakeholder Engagement;